tradedepot/cordova-shop-checkout/README.md

 * Our [installation guide](https://developer.shoptopup.com/docs//cordova-phonegap-installation) contains full setup and initialisation instructions.
 Phonegap.
-* Please contact us on [Intercom](https://www.tradedepot.co/) with any questions you may have, we're only a message away!
+* Please contact us on [AgentCheckout](https://www.tradedepot.co/) with any questions you may have, we're only a message away!

 ## Acknowledgements

-Thanks to [Onyemachi Okafor](https://github.com/peerwaya) and [Onwuegbuzie chisom](https://github.com/rayjadore)  for making a Cordova plugin for AgentCheckout for android which helped lots of people to integrate Intercom in their android Cordova apps. 👍
+Thanks to [Onyemachi Okafor](https://github.com/peerwaya) for making a Cordova plugin for AgentCheckout for android which helped lots of people to integrate Intercom in their android Cordova apps. 👍

 ## License